 - Vines BMW in Guildford (you don't have to drive a BMW to access it)

 - Frimley Park Hospital in Frimley x 2

 - Reigate Hill car park (Just off the M25)

 The County Council has installed a further three fast EV charge points on-street in Guildford on Dapdune Rd, Poltimore Rd and Walnut Tree Close.
 All these points can be accessed by joining the Charge Your Car network.

 2. Can I get an EV charge point installed outside my house on the street?

 Not at the moment.
 The County Council are currently investigating the feasibility of offering residents an on-street charging scheme, however there are a number of issues to be resolved including the need to find the 25% match funding for every site.
-For more information please check the statement below.
+For more information please visit our EV on-street charging policy webpage.